elektro-wolle/nginx_hashcash_module/README.md

 # nginx hashcash module

-Simple nginx module for using the idee behind the [hashcash-algorithm](https://en.wikipedia.org/wiki/Hashcash) as a client-side proof-of-work, to make brute-force a little bit more expensive for an attacker.
+Simple nginx module for using the idea behind the [hashcash-algorithm](https://en.wikipedia.org/wiki/Hashcash) as a client-side proof-of-work, to make brute-force a little bit more expensive for an attacker.

 ## How to use it